-PCE may share customer data with contractors and vendors for purposes of providing you services and operating our programs.
+Peninsula Clean Energy may share customer data with contractors and vendors for purposes of providing you services and operating our programs.
 In these cases, we require that the contractors or vendors agree to use customer data only for program operational purposes and to protect it under the same confidentiality and privacy standards that we apply to our own employees and operations.
-PCE does not release personal customer information for any other reason without your prior written consent, except as described below.
-PCE does not sell or provide personal customer information to third parties for their commercial benefit.
-PCE may release personal information without your prior written consent as follows:
+We do not release personal customer information for any other reason without your prior written consent, except as described below.
+We do not sell or provide personal customer information to third parties for their commercial benefit.
+We may release personal information without your prior written consent as follows:

 - To law enforcement officers, pursuant to legal process (such as a warrant or

 - To contractors providing utility-related services on behalf of Peninsula Clean Energy—but only to

 the extent necessary to render the service and subject to confidentiality and

 - To the California Public Utilities Commission (or other governmental agencies

 with jurisdiction over Peninsula Clean Energy) when they require such information;